simplon-lerouxDunvael/Brief_9/Plans_et_demarches/Action_plan_w_usefull_commands.md

 ![error_page-dns](https://user-images.githubusercontent.com/108001918/234233788-13e21955-9b3a-401d-9f97-2bdf7cbbe3ae.png)

-After exchanging with Quentin, I cleared my broswer's cache and used the same commands and config I had from the start (https://helm.nginx.com/stable).
+After exchanging with Quentin, we found out that the nginx from artifacthub was without configuration therefore did not install all the requirements we needed.
+As it would be difficult and time consuming to create a configuration and apply it, I cleared my broswer's cache and used the same commands and config I had from the start (https://helm.nginx.com/stable).

 [&#8679;](#top)